awsdocs/amazon-connect-admin-guide/doc_source/related-services-amazon-connect.md

 ## Analytics<a name="analytics-services"></a>

 Amazon Connect tracks all interactions using [contact trace records \(CTRs\)](about-contact-states.md#ctr-events)\.
-CRTs are used for real\-time and historical metrics reports\.
+CTRs are used for real\-time and historical metrics reports\.
 You can also use Amazon Kinesis to stream them to an AWS database like Amazon Redshift or Amazon Athena for BI analysis \(Amazon QuickSight, or a third party such as Tableau\)\.
 There are AWS CloudFormation templates available to set up this functionality for Amazon Redshift and Athena\.

 For more information, see:
 + [How to Access Kinesis Video Streams Data](access-media-stream-data.md)